Arkheias/Cabbage-Corp/ReadMe_Changelog.txt

 ----Ships-----
 Fixed image for Oboroguruma-class stealth freighter in PSD menus.
 Lampyridae-class stealth transports now use the correct number (8) of armor segments in PSD.
+Adjusted the starting and PSD equipment on the Lampyridae and Oboroguruma.
+The locations of the armor segments on the Oboroguruma now correspond to the actual locations of the armor segments on the Oboroguruma
 ----Items-----
 Auxiliary reactors should now shut themselves off automatically if your ship is really low on fuel.
 Added Phantom-class reconnaissance auton series (Levels 2, 4, 6, 8, and 10).